Yuying-Jin/CS421proj/README.md

 * **Gallery page & stylized content listing** \
-All projects are listed in grid fashion and classified based on their associated game.
-Each project includes a thumbnail and title.
-Users will be able to click on a thumbnail and be directed to the project’s page.
+All addons are listed in grid fashion and classified based on their associated game.
+Each addon includes a thumbnail and title.
+Users will be able to click on a thumbnail and be directed to the addon’s page.

-* **One page, multiple endpoints** \
+* **One endpoint, dynamic content** \
-All projects in Gallery lead to one page, but display different content depend on the project you clicked.
+All addons in Gallery lead to one page, but display different content depend on the addon you clicked.

 * **Background video for each page** \